 IDA competitions are judged by USEF or USDF rated judges in accordance with USEF rules.
 Unlike any other form of competitive dressage, IDA offers the added challenge of competing on unfamiliar horses provided by the host college and assigned by random draw.
 Each rider is allowed a 10 minute warm up before entering the ring to be judged.

-At the end of each academic year, the IDA hosts a national championship for those teams and individual riders who win their respective regions.
-Twelve teams and twelve individual riders in each of the four levels compete for a wide array of trophies and prizes including dressage saddles.
+At the end of each academic year, the IDA hosts a national championship for those teams, individuals, and dressage seat equitation riders who win their respective regions.
+Twelve teams, twelve individual riders in each of the four levels, and twelve DSE riders from each of the four levels, compete for a wide array of trophies and prizes including dressage saddles.
+The USDF/IDA quiz challenge, a test of riders knowledge of dressage theory, takes place at the national championships.

 IDA’s approach brings added fun and challenge to the sport of dressage while providing college riders an affordable means of competing as part of a team.
 Riders do not have to own a horse or tack to participate and previous dressage experience is not required.